abeacock/abeacock.github.io/index.md

 ---
-title: Andrew Beacock - CTO
+title: Andrew Beacock
 ---

-startup cto / eng mgr / tech leader
+startup/scaleup CTO | Head of Engineering | Technical Leadership

-I'm the CTO of [Aturna](https://aturna.legal/), a legaltech startup focused on the US legal market.
-I've over 25 years of full stack software development experience including leading development teams, line-managing squads, and solving many business problems using my technical skills.
-Excellent at building relationships & explaining complex technical issues to non-technical people, I'm a massive fan of using analogies to aid understanding.
+As a senior engineering leader, I’ve nearly 30 years of software development experience including leading development teams, line-managing squads, and solving many varied business problems using my technical skills.
+Excellent at building relationships and communicating effectively as well as explaining complex technical issues to non-technical people, I’m a massive fan of using analogies to aid understanding.

-I've followed waterfall, agile and everything-in-between methodologies, as well as being an advocate of unit testing, test driven development & pair programming.
-I've been coding in Java since it was born back in 1996, but I'm experienced in other languages too.
+I’ve followed waterfall, agile and everything-in-between methodologies, as well as being an advocate of unit testing, test driven development & pair programming.
+I’ve spent a chunk of my career building telecoms carrier-grade resilient server-side mobile solutions, and over a decade building secure, fast, scalable web applications for the financial industry.
+I led & managed a 40-strong development team at Very migrating a massive e-commerce monolith to microservices, was Head of Engineering for a PropTech scaleup, and I’m currently CTO for a LegalTech startup.

-I've spent a chunk of my career building telecoms carrier-grade resilient server-side mobile solutions, and over a decade building secure, fast, scalable web applications for the financial industry.
-I've lead & managed a 40-strong development team migrating from a large-scale Java e-commerce monolith to polyglot AWS microservices, was Head of Engineering for a PropTech scale-up, and now I'm here at Aturna.
+I'm passionate about hiring, onboarding & growing tech teams, supporting my engineers development as well as providing technical leadership, mentoring & coaching on software development best practices.
+I love serverless & cloud computing and was a member of OWASP to help promote secure coding practices.
+Extremely comfortable working remotely having spent half of my career working from home!

-I'm passionate about serverless & cloud computing and was a member of OWASP to help promote secure coding practices.
-Extremely comfortable working remotely having spent over half of my career working from home in the UK!
+I’ve been fortunate enough to have been a guest on several live webinars over the last few years.
+I love being able to share my passion for hiring and growing teams, engineering leadership and management, remote working, and personal brand.
+For details and links to the recordings please see the ‘Featured’ section on my LinkedIn profile.

 ### View my [LinkedIn profile](https://www.linkedin.com/in/andrewbeacock/)